Jay Johnson (model): Andy Warhol and the Factory

+Modeling and acting career
-While modeling Paris, Johnson lived in a hotel with Corey Tippin, Patti D'Arbanville, and Donna Jordan.
-They all appeared in the film L'Amour (1972), which was shot in Paris in the fall of 1970.

-In 1971, Johnson appeared in the Off-off-Broadway musical Vain Victory: The Vicissitudes of the Damned, written by fellow Warhol superstar Jackie Curtis, at the La Mama Experimental Theatre Club and the WPA in New York.
+While modeling in Paris, Johnson lived in a hotel with Corey Tippin, Patti D'Arbanville, and Donna Jordan, all of whom appeared in Warhol's L'Amour (1972), filmed in Paris in the fall of 1970.
+The following year, he appeared in the Off-off-Broadway musical Vain Victory: The Vicissitudes of the Damned, written by fellow Warhol superstar Jackie Curtis, staged at the La Mama Experimental Theatre Club and the WPA Theatre in New York City.

-In the early 1970s, Johnson was part of fashion illustrator Antonio Lopez's circle.
-He was also an assistant to fashion designer Giorgio di Sant'Angelo.
-Additionally, Johnson served as a model for Robert Mapplethorpe's jewelry.
-The painting Untitled (Baby/Jay Johnson) (1972) was created from a Polaroid of Johnson, which Mapplethorpe later enlarged and included in his assemblage Jay Kiss (1973).
+In the early 1970s, Johnson was part of fashion illustrator Antonio Lopez's circle and worked as an assistant to designer Giorgio di Sant'Angelo.
+He also modeled for photographer Robert Mapplethorpe's jewelry.
+Mapplethorpe created the painting Untitled (Baby/Jay Johnson) (1972) from a Polaroid of Johnson, which he later enlarged and incorporated into his assemblage Jay Kiss (1973).

 In 1973, Johnson began a relationship with Tom Cashin, a 19-year-old model he met in Paris.
-When Johnson returned to New York, "The Return of Jay" was featured in the January 1975 edition of Interview magazine.
-He was signed to Zoli modeling agency.
+After returning to New York, Johnson was featured in the January 1975 edition of Warhol's Interview magazine in the profile "The Return of Jay" and was signed to the Zoli modeling agency.
+He and Cashin also helped with repairs at Warhol's Montauk estate, Eothen.

 Johnson was feistier than his shy twin and considered the "bad boy" of the duo.
 He drank heavily and battled cocaine addiction.
-By 1978, his brother Jed had started a decorating business.
-After Johnson went to rehab, he worked as a bookkeeper for his brother's company.
-Johnson and Cashin also assisted with repairs at Warhol's Montauk estate, Eothen.
+Johnson's twin brother, Jed, and Cashin intervened, sending him to a rehabilitation center in Minnesota for three months.
+By 1978, Jed had started a decorating business, and Johnson worked as his bookkeeper.

+Johnson studied macrobiotics under Michio Kushi, and he and Jed later planned to open a macrobiotic restaurant.
+The brothers were featured together in the June 1986 issue of Vanity Fair.
+Johnson and Cashin worked as waiters while pursuing modeling careers in the 1980s.
+Cashin was also an Irish step dancer and appeared in The Best Little Whorehouse in Texas during its Broadway run.